hasura/ndc-rest/README.md

 The config of each element follows the [config schema](https://github.com/hasura/ndc-rest/ndc-rest-schema/blob/main/config.example.yaml) of `ndc-rest-schema`.

+You can add many OpenAPI files into the same connector.

 > [!IMPORTANT]
 > Conflicted object and scalar types will be ignored.
 Only the type of the first file is kept in the schema.